Sketch In, Sketch Out: Accelerating both Learning and Inference for Structured Prediction with Kernels: THEORETICAL ANALYSIS

-\end{assumption} This is a standard assumption in the context of least-squares regression \citep{caponnetto2007optimal}, making the target $h^*$ belonging to the hypothesis space. \\ We now describe a set of generic assumptions that have to be satisfied by both input and output kernels $k_x$ and $k_y$. \begin{assumption}[Bounded kernel] We consider positive definite bounded kernels $k_z: \bmZ \times \bmZ \to \reals$, i.e. we assume that there exists $\kappa_z > 0$ such that
+This is a standard assumption in the context of least-squares regression \citep{caponnetto2007optimal}, making the target $h^*$ belong to the hypothesis space.
+Note that relaxing this assumption is possible, although it would add a bias term that still requires some knowledge about $h^*$ to be bounded.
+For instance, if $h^*$ is supposed to be square-integrable, one usually chooses a RKHS associated with a universal operator-valued kernel, which is dense in the space of the square-integrable functions \citep[Section~4]{carmeli2010vector}.
+We now describe a set of generic assumptions that have to be satisfied by both input and output kernels $\kernelx$ and $\kernely$.